 Do microgreens grow again after harvesting?

 Once they are cut, most microgreens do not grow again the leaves cut off are used to photosynthesize.
-If there is at least one leaf left, they will grow again.
+If there is at least one leaf left, it will grow again.
 However, the second harvest tastes different and it is not recommended to grow them again.